timheuer/alexa-skills-dotnet/README.md

 return finalResponse;
 ```

-## Build a simple response with a Card
+## SSML-Response-With-Card
-In your response you can also have a 'Card' response, which presents UI to the Alexa companion app for the registered user.
-Cards presently are simple and contain basically titles and plain text (no HTML :-().
-To create a response with cards, you can use the ResponseBuilder:
+In your response you can also have a 'Card' response, which presents UI elements to Alexa. ```ResponseBuilder``` presently builds Simple cards only, which contain titles and plain text.
 ```csharp
 // create the speech response - cards still need a voice response var speech = new Alexa.NET.Response.SsmlOutputSpeech();